 Nodes

-Use and configure different types of nodes, including trigger nodes (to start workflows), app/action nodes (to interact with external services/perform actions), and core nodes (for logic, scheduling, or API calls).
+Use and configure different types of nodes, including trigger nodes (to start workflows), app/action nodes (to interact with external services/perform actions), plus core nodes that handle scheduling, branching, API calls, and conditional flow control.

 02